ccmpbll/ccmpbll.github.io/resume.md

 ---

-### Chief Product Architect
+### Chief Architect - Automation/R&D
 **DartPoints** | April 2022 - Present | Greenville, SC

 DartPoints offers cloud, interconnection, colocation, and managed services.
+ - Responsible for driving the use of automation throughout the organization.
+ - Work collaboratively with other departments to improve operational efficiency using automation.
- - Maintain lab environments for new products, new feature testing, and patch/upgrade testing.
+ - Manage lab environments used for product and feature testing, upgrade planning, and automation development.
- - Work directly with Product Manager in planning and execution of new product launches and feature releases.
- - Define and communicate automation platforms and related tools.
  - Train and mentor engineering staff, fostering their professional growth and improving team performance.
- - Work with sales and solutions architects for product demonstrations and customer solutions.
  - Provide technical guidance and direction to product, infrastructure, and engineering teams.
- - Define and maintain reference architecture for various products.

 ### Infrastructure Services Manager